• Bookies

 The Atlanta Falcons benched Marcus Mariota for Desmond Ridder, a move that basically ended their playoff hopes.
 Ridder didn't impress; he was just a rookie, after all.
 Mariota, meanwhile, went home after his benching, all but sealing his fate with the Falcons (he was cut in late February).
 Adding Jackson to a building Falcons team would bring buzz to the region.
 Unlike many teams on this list, the Falcons have the salary cap space to take the plunge without gutting their roster.

-But with no offers on the table, it's looking more and more like Jackson could be on the Ravens' roster in 2023 in what should make for an awkward and potentially volatile pairing.
+But with no offers on the table, it's still very possible Jackson could be on the Ravens' roster in 2023 in what should make for an awkward and potentially volatile pairing.
 The question is, would he even play?
 Jackson hinted in early March that he has no intention of signing the franchise tender, preferring to hold out or force a trade.
 The Lamar Jackson Saga appears far from over.

-The Texans are in the market and have money, but they're a team in rebuild mode and would likely have to give up the No. 2 overall pick in the 2023 Draft.
+The Texans are in this bunch of teams and have money, but they're a squad in rebuild mode and would likely have to give up the No. 2 overall pick in the 2023 Draft.
 The Commanders have expressed no interest in Jackson and just signed Jacoby Brissett to compete for starting QB duties.
 Cap space prohibits making a splash without major adjacent moves, but never say never given their current QB room.

 About the Author